rohgoyal/getting-started/bluemix/setup-config-customize-dev-portal/README.md

 4. Now that you've set your password let's explore the developer portal.
 Select **Home** at the top of the page.
   ![Home menu](images/2.4-pwsaved.png)

 5. The Home page is the welcome page to your developer portal.
-You can customize this page a we will see later in the tutorial.
+You can customized this page to suit your needs.
 When you've finished reviewing the home page select **Getting started**.
   ![Getting started menu](images/2.5-home.png)

 6. The Getting started page is used to instruct developers how to get started using your developer portal.
 When you've finished reviewing the page select **API Products**.